 - German citizens who had their permanent residence abroad for more than 10 years before 1914 automatically lost their German citizenship unless they registered themselves at the German consulate, renewed their German passport, obtained a German travel permit or traveled back to Germany every 10 years.
 Thus, this law is relevant for people whose ancestors left Germany before 1904.

 Please note that there was also a law in place during the Nazi regime that stripped all Jewish people residing abroad or leaving the country off their German citizenship.
 This was later declared unlawful and while their descendants were not born German citizens because of this law, they are entitled to a facilitated naturalisation procedure that makes it very easy for them to reclaim their German citizenship.
-The same goes for descendants of Germans who were not Jewish, but left Germany because of the war and the persecution.
+The same goes for descendants of Germans who were not Jewish, but left Germany due to NS persecution.

 If none of your German ancestors lost their German citizenship due to any of the above-mentioned laws, they probably passed on their citizenship to you and you might be a German citizen by law!